 In order to attract and retain a high level of executive talent, the HRC Committee has historically targeted total executive compensation levels in the median range to above-mid range of automotive manufacturing and industrial companies, whose operational, corporate finance and other activities are considered comparable to those of the Corporation.
-This is not a rigid requirement and discretion exists to take into account trends and/or challenges in the automotive power train and component sector in Canada is extremely complex, constantly challenged, and exceptionally competitive and also because the Corporation must have superior talent in order to deal with these challenges and to accomplish its strategic objectives.
+This is not a rigid requirement and discretion exists to take into account trends and/or challenges in the automotive industry.
+The HRC Committee has established this range because the global automotive power train and component sector in Canada is extremely complex, constantly challenged, and exceptionally competitive and also because the Corporation must have superior talent in order to deal with these challenges and to accomplish its strategic objectives.

-Every new year, the HRC Committee compares executive compensation levels with other Canadian small cap public companies in the automotive industry.
+Periodically, the HRC Committee compares executive compensation levels with other Canadian small cap public companies in the automotive industry.
 This testing of compensation levels is done with respect to base salary and annual bonus.
 This process was undertaken in 2010 with the assistance of Mercers.
 In May 2012 Mercers was again engaged for this purpose.
 The mandate was to select up to eight small cap Canadian public companies in the automotive industry with annual sales within half to two times that of the Corporation.
 Two additional Canadian small cap companies were added one of which exceeded the top range and one of which exceeded the bottom range.
 This provided guidance to the Committee on executive compensation and allowed the Committee to evaluate market compensation information and ensure that the HRC Committee's approach is appropriate and is generally consistent with compensation trends in the marketplace.
-Regarding its compensation deliberations in respect of the 2013 fiscal year, the Committee determined that the current level of compensation was appropriate.
-Mercers was not engaged by the Corporation or any of its affiliates or subsidiaries for any other services during the 2013 fiscal year.
+Regarding its compensation deliberations in respect of the 2014 fiscal year, the Committee determined that the current level of compensation was appropriate although the acquisition of ALC on March 1, 2014 did prompt a 'one-time' payment to an executive involved in the transaction.
+Mercers was not engaged by the Corporation or any of its affiliates or subsidiaries for any other services during the 2014 fiscal year.

-For 2013 the HRC Committee quantified and reviewed all elements of the compensation of the Corporation's executives named in the Summary Compensation Table, below (the "Named Executive Officers" or "NEOs").
+For fiscal 2014 the HRC Committee quantified and reviewed all elements of the compensation of the Corporation's executives named in the Summary Compensation Table, below (the "Named Executive Officers" ("NEOs")).
 The Committee also quantified and reviewed the projected payouts to the Named Executive Officers and payouts resulting from their termination and under the Corporation's Share Option Plan and other payouts.
-The Committee reviewed this information at two meetings held in October and November 2013 when the financial results for the fiscal year were known to ensure that it had complete understanding of each element of the compensation arrangements in effect for the NEO's, including an understanding of the "total"

-current executive compensation including future commitments.
+The Committee reviewed this information at two meetings held in August and November 2014 when the audited financial results for the fiscal year were known to ensure that it had a complete understanding of each element of the compensation arrangements in effect for the NEO's, including an understanding of the "total" current executive compensation including future commitments.
 The Committee Chairman also addressed compensation matters at several Board meetings throughout the year.